qwizkool/Qwizkool/README.md

 Qwizkool
 ========

-The web is your textbook
+The web is your textbook!!